ucx

 Adds a new node to the tree.

-If the child is already member of the tree, the behavior is undefined.
+If the child is already a member of the tree, the behavior is undefined.
 Use cxTreeSetParent() if you want to move a subtree to another location.

 Attention